 Al Masri’s team of 12 students from Antakya University has made 800 new lower limbs since the clinic opened a year and a half ago.

-As the violence in Syria exploded around him, al Masri – once a maths teacher in the now-decimated city of Homs – saw the sons and daughters of his friends and neighbours butchered either by sniper attacks or air strikes.
-He recognised that one of the first priorities of humanitarian aid would be to “make the patient more effective by giving them a limb back”.
+As the violence in Syria exploded around him, al Masri—once a math teacher in the now-decimated city of Homs—saw the sons and daughters of his friends and neighbors butchered either by sniper attacks or air strikes.
+He recognized that one of the first priorities of humanitarian aid would be to “make the patient more effective by giving them a limb back.”
 In Syria taking or losing a limb is all too common.

 Despite the Turkish locale, al Masri is Syrian.
 His staff are Syrian.
 His patients are Syrian.
-They come from different parts of the country and speak with different accents, but they share one commonality: They arrived in Reyhanli after fleeing the deadly sniper attacks and the endless barrage of barrel bombs and rocket assaults that pummelled their homes to dust.
+They come from different parts of the country and speak with different accents, but they share one commonality: They arrived in Reyhanli after fleeing the deadly sniper attacks, and the endless barrage of barrel bombs and rocket assaults that pummeled their homes to dust.

 As one Syrian source described in a text message from inside Aleppo this week, “It is raining barrel bombs.”

 The staff arrived (mostly) physically unharmed from throughout the conflict zone; the patients were not so lucky.
-Everybody bears the scars of war, from the 23-year-old former fighter whose left arm was paralysed by an exploding bullet, to the father and son who now have matching double amputations halfway up their thighs.
+Every body bears the scars of war, from the 23-year-old former fighter whose left arm was paralyzed by an exploding bullet, to the father and son who now have matching double amputations halfway up their thighs.

 These are sad stories relative to the tragedies.
 The worst cases never made it to the prosthetic clinic.
 They were the babies cut in half by screaming hot shrapnel tearing though the air.
 They were the old men and women who were too weak to walk to safety and starved to death in the shelled-out streets, where UN food aid is

-The day before visiting the prosthetic clinic we toured some of the rehab centres in Reyhanli.
+The day before visiting the prosthetic clinic we toured some of the rehab centers in Reyhanli.
 It’s not immediately clear how many there are in town.
 As need grows and wanes based on the frequency and proximity of the attacks in Syria, clinics in Reyhanli are added or packed up and moved elsewhere.
-We visited a centre now taking over several floors of an old hotel, one in a basement flat and another in a rented out house.
+We visited a center now taking over several floors of an old hotel, one in a basement apartment and another in a rented out house.